Austin access, Hill Country driving, and reservation timing

 Austin is the default gateway

-Wimberley is one of the cleaner Austin-area getaway plays because the drive is short enough for a weekend but still feels like a real change of setting once you get into the Hill Country roads.
+Wimberley is one of the easier Austin-area getaway plays because the drive is short enough for a weekend but still feels like a real change of setting once you get into the Hill Country roads.

 A car is still the practical answer